 The extent to which Vitiligo affects different dogs is unpredictable.
 Although there is currently no cure for Vitiligo, you can treat the condition through various methods, including light therapy and topical creams.
 Additionally, it is important to ensure that your dog receives regular care and attention to help maintain its health and keep the white patches from spreading.

 Well, stress is one of the primary causes of premature whitening of a Golden Retriever’s face.
-Stress can cause the muzzle and around the eyes to turn white before spreading all over the face.
+Stress can cause the muzzle and around the eyes to turn white before spreading over the face.
 Stress can also cause a Golden Retriever’s face to turn white before age six or seven.
 Certain health issues, such as hypothyroidism or liver disease, can also whiten a dog’s face prematurely.

 As with humans, aging is the most common cause of a Golden Retriever’s face turning white.
 As dogs age, their skin loses its pigment, resulting in a loss of skin color and a noticeable whitening of the face.
 Additionally, stress and certain health issues can also be factors that cause premature whitening of the face.
 Genetics also play a role in the whitening of a dog’s face.